 Balance - Movements and exercise that challenge you to stay balanced and focused on both sides of the body.

 Here’s the great news: An indoor rowing routine hits all of these categories in some way.
 For the flexibility category, some additional off-machine stretching will help to keep you limber.

 At Hydrow, we offer On The Mat workouts – a library of yoga, pilates, and strength training workouts – to provide additional flexibility and cross-training classes from the same screen as our on-Hydrow content.
 The 22-inch HD touch screen pans 25 degrees to the left or right, making off-machine instruction a breeze.
 When it comes to having a well-rounded fitness experience, you really can get it all done with just one piece of equipment!

-To maximize rowing machine benefits, define your goals
+To maximize rowing workout benefits, define your goals

 Rowing will give you everything you need in a well-rounded fitness regime.
 But what types of workouts should you actually do?